leaf-ai/studio-go-runner/docs/aws_k8s.md

 When creating a cluster the credentials will be loaded into your ~/.kube/config file automatically.
 When using the AWS service oriented method of deployment the normally visible master will not be displayed as a node.

 The next step is to install the auto scaler that Kubernetes offers.
-The auto scaler is installed uisng the following step:
+The auto scaler is installed using the following step:

 <pre><code><b>
 kubectl apply -f examples/aws/autoscaler.yaml</b>